Believing in the need to educate its young people after the American Revolution, Georgia was the first state to charter a state university.

 -

 We buried our father Sam Massell yesterday in Atlanta’s Oakland Cemetery.
-He has many legacies, but one they don’t write about is …
+He has many legacies, but one they don’t write …

 -